MarcusP-P/WindowsInstall/README.md

 ### Run an executable
 * `Executable`: [required] the name of the executable.
 * `Text`: [optional] text to display before starting the executable.

+### Add a Windows feature
+If the installation of the feature requires a reboot, the script will reboot at the end of the stage, overwriting the FinishAction for the stage.

+* `Feature`: [required] the name of the feature to install

+### Remove a Windows feature
+If the removal of the feature requires a reboot, the script will reboot at the end of the stage, overwriting the FinishAction for the stage.

+* `Feature`: [required] the name of the feature to uninstall

 ### Install Office
 The Install Office task allows you to create a customised configuration file and uses the Office Deployment Tool to install it.